blazecolby/blazecolby.github.io/docs/machine_learning/buttons.md

 NOTE: Remove houses > 4000 sqft.

-Problem<br />
-We want to view housing data via regression analysis.
+We want to view housing data with different regression analyses.

-Load Libraries and Data¶
 ```
 # Import libraries
 import numpy as np